hann1010/Facilities0Pre1/README.md

         made by each other within the framework of their User Rights.

     list_rows:
-        numbers of rows in table list views, from version 1.23
+        numbers of rows in table list views, for admin, from version 1.23 numbers of rows in table list views, for prsonal profile settings, from version 1.24